microsoftgraph/dataconnect-solutions/solutions/capacity-scenario/readme.md

 ![](Images/27b.PNG)

-12. Trigger the pipeline. **Note: You should not trigger the pipeline until the Files dataset becomes available**
+12. Trigger the pipeline

 ![](Images/27c.PNG)

 13. Provide the required parameters - StartTime, EndTime, StorageAccount, and StorageContainer created by the pre-req steps above (Note: names are case sensitive)
+**NOTE:** This template is designed to run only for a full snapshot; therefore, StartTime and EndTime must be the same.

 ![](Images/27d.PNG)